May 2013

 Larimer County Clerk open for mail in ballots this weekend

 Mail Ballot Drop-Off Locations Available Saturday & Monday More than 75% of all active registered voters in Larimer County have opted to vote by mail in the upcoming election.
 “We’re very pleased that folks are taking advantage of this convenient way of voting,” says Scott Doyle, Larimer County Clerk and Recorder.
-“Now we need to let those voting by mail know that they shouldn’t wait until the last minute to ...
+“Now we need to let those voting by mail know that they shouldn’t wait until the last minute to return those mail-in ...
 Full Story

 Blunt amendment killed

 Birth control exemption bill, the ‘Blunt amendment,’ killed in Senate By N.C.
 Aizenman By a largely party-line vote, the Senate on Thursday blocked a move to exempt virtually any employer with moral objections from the Obama administration’s controversial birth control health coverage rule.
-The measure, an amendment proposed by Sen. Roy Blunt (R-Mo.) to a highway funding bill, was tabled—and therefore effectively killed—by a ...
+The measure, an amendment proposed by Sen. Roy Blunt (R-Mo.) to a highway funding bill, was tabled—and therefore effectively killed—by a vote of 51 to ...
 Full Story

 Farm union unhappy with Tipton